-With each request for a delivery ZIP Code, the district manager must include a completed PS Form 1362 (see Exhibit 439.323) and PS Form 5401 (see Exhibit 439.211).
+With each request for a delivery ZIP Code, the district manager must include a completed PS Form 1362 (see Exhibit 439.211).
 Proposals for delivery ZIP Code changes or assignments should be processed and submitted throughout the year by the district of the territory in question.
 The district manager may submit delivery ZIP Code requests for approval on any date throughout the year.